Consumption Partial Insurance in the Presence of Tail Income Risk: Results

-Column 4 presents the results from the quadratic specification.
-In this case, $\phi^{(1)}$ decreases monotonically with age, so the average permanent shock (the shock close to the mean of the distribution) impacts consumption gradually \emph{less} as households age.
-In line with theory, this pattern reflects the age-increasing role of financial wealth for self-insurance.
-Perhaps more importantly, $\phi^{(2)}$, the transmission parameter of the typical shock \emph{away} from the mean, also decreases monotonically with age. $\phi^{(2)}$ drops from $0.006$ to $-0.008$ as we move from ages 30--40 to ages 41--50 (neither statistically significant) and becomes large and statistically significantly negative at $\phi^{(2)} = -0.105$ in the 51--65 age bracket.
-As a result, large negative permanent shocks impact consumption more severely at older than at younger ages.
+Table \ref{Table::Consumption_function_age} reports results from the quadratic specification (see table \ref{AppTable::Linear_Consumption_function_age} for the linear specification). $\phi^{(1)}$ decreases with age, so the average permanent shock affects consumption less as households age.
+In line with theory, this pattern reflects the increasing self-insurance role of financial wealth over the lifecycle. $\phi^{(2)}$, the transmission parameter of the typical shock away from the mean, also decreases with age.
+It drops from $0.006$ to $-0.008$ as we move from ages 30--40 to 41--50 (neither statistically significant) and becomes very negative and significant at $\phi^{(2)} = -0.104$ in the 51--65 bracket.
+As a result, large negative permanent shocks impact consumption more severely at older ages.
+Consider, again, $\zeta_{it}=-0.5$.
+At age 45, its pass-through is $\partial \Delta c_{it}/\partial \zeta_{it} = 0.123$ (\emph{s.e.}$=0.080$), while its pass-through at age 60 is almost double, $\partial \Delta c_{it}/\partial \zeta_{it} = 0.218$ (\emph{s.e.}$=0.077$).